longnca/cpp-coding-practice/README.md

 4. Switch Case Menu: Implement a menu using a switch case that allows the user to select from different options (e.g., '1' for adding a new record, '2' for deleting a record).
 5. Number Properties: Use if and else to check and print whether a number is positive, negative, or zero.
 6. Leap Year Checker: Write a program that uses if statements to determine whether a year is a leap year.
-7. Traffic Light Simulator: Use a switch case to simulate traffic light changes and corresponding actions (e.g., 'G' for green, 'R' for red).
-8. Simple Interest Calculator: Write a program that calculates simple interest using the formula `I = P x R x T` and prints the result, where I is interest, P is principal amount, R is rate, and T is time.
-Use if to validate input values are not negative.

 ## For-loop exercises